BhavyaLight/kaggle-predicting-Red-Hat-Business-Value/README.md

 ** Note: _ Preprocessing_merging.ipynb required you to check if all categorical variable are one-hot-encodable i.e. there are no inconsistency in the total unique value in a OHE column in test and train.
 An additional row maybe added to make it consistent.
 See comment block in the file **
 7. Run xgboost.ipynb

-_Additional Note:_ Depending on the path to your data folder, you may need to change file paths in the ipynb.
+_Additional Note:_ Depending on the path to your data folder, you may need to change file paths in the ipynb files.
 These are always present at the beginning of each notebook.